SERENITY 2.0 — Manchester Collective

 One minute, the sound vibrates through you, your hairs pulled on end.
 The next: a blissful calm descends.
 There’s furious amplified sound and then mysterious, holy light to slow the pulse back down…

 Musician and DJ Nabihah Iqbal has a similarly eclectic approach to art and music.
 Her work takes her everywhere, from Boiler Room raves to the Turner Prize.
-‘What Psyche Felt’, Nabihah’s first classical commission for string quartet and electronics, will be given its world premiere by the Collective.
+‘What Psyche Felt’ is the artist’s first classical commission – it takes its title from a poem by John Keats, mirroring the Romantic poet’s effusive enthusiasm for the beauty of nature.
+The piece will be given its world premiere by the Collective, with Nabihah joining us live for all five dates.

 The finale?
 Eric Prydz’s colossal house anthem ‘Opus’, reimagined.